aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to CSV via Java or Online App" h2="On Premise Java API to convert RTF to CSV without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Using Aspose.Total for Java, converting RTF to CSV is a straightforward two-step process.
+Aspose.Total for Java is a comprehensive suite of feature-rich document manipulation and conversion APIs that enable developers to easily create, edit, and convert documents.

+The first step is to export RTF to HTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents in various formats, including RTF, HTML, DOC, DOCX, and more.
+It also provides a wide range of features, such as document manipulation, document conversion, mail merge, and more.
+With Aspose.Words for Java, you can easily export RTF to HTML.

+The second step is to convert HTML to CSV using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in various formats, including XLS, XLSX, HTML, and more.
+It also provides a wide range of features, such as spreadsheet manipulation, spreadsheet conversion, formula calculation, and more.
+With Aspose.Cells for Java, you can easily convert HTML to CSV.

- Converting RTF to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+In conclusion, converting RTF to CSV via Aspose.Total for Java is a simple two-step process.
+By using Aspose.Words for Java, you can export RTF to HTML.
+And by using Aspose.Cells for Java, you can convert HTML to CSV.
+With Aspose.Total for Java, you can easily create, edit, and convert documents and spreadsheets in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}